akien-mga/godot-old-wiki/devel_fun.md

 The following is a list of fun tasks to do.
 If you want to work on any of them, let the developers know on the [Developer's Mailing List](https://groups.google.com/forum/#!forum/godot-engine).

+Do you have a task in mind not present here?
+Please let us know!

 ### Terrain Support

 Godot lacks a terrain engine.
 Most modern engines have this.
 Be it based on height-map or marching-cubes like.
 If you have experience with these kind of tools (either creating them or using them), Proposals Welcome!